Lev Dobriansky: Anti-communist activism

 Dobriansky was the chairman of National Captive Nations Committee (NCNC). of which the local committees were often allied with the Banderite wing of the Organization of Ukrainian Nationalists.
 Dobriansky wrote the Captive Nations Week Resolution, which was adopted by the United States Congress and signed into law by President Dwight D. Eisenhower in July 1959.
 As a result of his activism, this resolution has been proclaimed every year by each successive president.
 He also founded and chaired for many years the related National Captive Nations Committee, which advocated for the nations memorialized in the resolution.

 In September, 1960, Dobriansky testified before the House Un-American Activities Committee on the role of Soviet premier Nikita Khrushchev in crimes against the Ukrainian people perpetrated by his predecessor, Joseph Stalin, such as the Holodomor.
+Dobriansky sat on the advisory board of the United States Council for World Freedom, the US branch of the World Anti-Communist League established in 1981.

 In 1993, Congress authorized the NCNC to begin raising funds to build a Victims of Communism Memorial.
 To this end, Dobriansky helped create the Victims of Communism Memorial Foundation, along with such notables as Lee Edwards, Grover Norquist, and Zbigniew Brzezinski.
 He served as the foundation's first chairman.
 After many years of fundraising and advocacy, the Memorial was finally completed on June 12, 2007, less than a year before Dobriansky's death.

 Dobriansky also played a role in the construction of another Washington, D.C., monument - a statue of Taras Shevchenko, the Ukrainian nationalist and artist.

 Dobriansky was involved in the Ukrainian National Information Service, the American Council for World Freedom, the Ukrainian Congress Committee of America, and the United States Council for World freedom.